-The first thing you’ll need to do is establish what is causing the musty smell.
-This will enable you to effectively treat and eliminate the odor, while also preventing the same thing from happening following future deep cleans of your carpet.
+The first thing you’ll need to do is establish what is causing the musty carpet smell.
+This will enable you to effectively treat and eliminate the carpet odor while preventing the same thing from happening following future deep cleaning.

 1. The Carpet Wasn’t Dried Properly

 If, after cleaning, your carpet has not been sufficiently dried, then a leftover musty smell is unfortunately inevitable.
-A damp carpet will begin to smell regardless of how well it has been cleaned.
+Damp carpet fibers will begin to smell regardless of how well it has been cleaned.

-Ordinarily, carpet cleaning equipment will add water to the carpet to deep clean, before sucking it back out, leaving minimal moisture so that the carpet can dry thoroughly and quickly.
+Ordinarily, carpet cleaning equipment will add water to the carpet to deep clean before sucking it back out, leaving minimal moisture so the carpet can dry thoroughly and quickly.

-Additionally, if no ventilation is provided by opening windows or doors to allow air to get in and dry the carpet, it’s likely that the carpet backing will remain damp and give off that unpleasant musty smell.
+Additionally, if no ventilation is provided by opening windows or doors to allow air to get in and dry the carpet, the carpet padding will likely remain damp and give off that bad carpet smell.

-Ultimately, if the carpet is left like this, mildew will begin to form at the base of the carpet, which will exacerbate the smell and leave the carpet unclean and not smelling so great.
+Ultimately, if the wet carpet is left like this, mildew will begin to form at the base of the carpet, which will exacerbate the wet carpet smell.